Chapter 3 -- Attempts at Farming [<Chapter 2] [Contents] [Chapter 4>]

 The parents of these young men began to worry over the new development and sought means to overcome their, indifference to the church with the result that small groups composed of families originating from the same or neighboring Russian village began to break away from the central congregation.

-The first of these was the Ashkhabadskaia which formed a congregation of its own on North Gless St. Then came the Akhtinskaia on N. Anderson St. Then the Voskresenovskaia on Las Vegas St. near the Utah Street school followed by the Darochichagskaia on S. Utah St.
+The first of these was the Ashkhabadskaia which formed a congregation of its own on North Gless St. Then came the Akhtinskaia on N. Anderson St. Then the Voskresenovskaia [PAGE 54] on Las Vegas St. near the Utah Street school followed by the Darochichagskaia on S. Utah St.

 After the new congregations branched out on their own, they instituted a practice by which at least one service each week—the Sunday evening service—was conducted in the "New" or Maxim's ritual.
 Indeed, the Voskresenovskaia congregation which was composed of elements from Nikitina, Voskresenovka and Suhoi Fontan [Russian: "Dry Fountain"] used Maxim's ritual in all their services.
-Their presbyter [Russian: "presiding elder"] was the much respected elder from Suhoi Fontan, Ivan K. Holopoff.
+Their presbyter [presviter, Russian for "presiding elder"] was the much respected elder from Suhoi Fontan, Ivan K. Holopoff.
 During the first year of its independent existence, some differences developed over the New Ritual in the Voskresenovskaia congregation.
 Soon the exclusive use of that form of service was abandoned in favor of using it once a week as the others were doing.

 However, there has been a noticeable decline in the use of the "New" ritual in the church service during the last 20 years [1950s and 1960s].
 Some congregations abandoned it altogether and even the more loyal followers of Maxim Gavrilovitch are becoming lax in their zeal.

-This tendency could perhaps be attributed to the poor attendance at Sunday evening services, a fact which caused the present day generation of Molokan people to be entire strangers to the new ritual, not knowing the requisite songs nor prayers.
+This tendency could perhaps be attributed to the poor attendance at Sunday evening services, a fact which caused the present day generation of [Dukh-i-zhiznik] Molokan people to be entire strangers to the new ritual, not knowing the requisite songs nor prayers.

 This is regrettable but true.
 It could only be corrected by a revival of Sunday evening services and by a renewed zeal of the younger leadership.

 Be that as it may, it was not until 1911 that the next colony was founded.
 This was in the Salt River Irrigation basin near Phoenix, Arizona.
 It was (and still is) an extremely fertile land with an abundance of irrigation water from the recently completed Roosevelt Dam.
-The land, comprising about 400 acres was bought from a land owner, R. P. Davey, who built a new sugar refinery in the town of Glendale and who was anxious to develop the area as a sugar beet center.
+The land, comprising about 400 acres was bought from a land owner, R. P. [Davie] Davey, who [bought] built a new sugar refinery in the town of Glendale and who was anxious to develop the area as a sugar beet center.
 The price of the land was $125.00 per acre.

-Although the land was fertile and water plentiful, the colonists had to endure extreme hardships for a time while living in tents with their large broods of children during the rain and the cold of the first winter and the extreme heat of the first summer.
+Although the land was fertile and water plentiful, the colonists had to endure extreme hardships for a time while living in temporary tents with their large broods of children during the rain and the cold of the first winter and the extreme heat of the first summer.
 They cooked their meals in the open and hauling their drinking water from the town pump in Glendale, two miles away.

 In addition to physical privations and hardships endured by the colonists during the first year, they also had to undergo a period of training in a system of farming entirely strange to them.
 They were accustomed only to raise grain for their own use and by the most primitive dry farming methods in the cold, high plateau of Armenia.

-Here in a semi-tropical climate of Arizona they had first of all to learn modern irrigation methods, to plant, cultivate and harvest the crop of sugar beets by machinery as well as to market the crop at a profit.
+[PAGE 57] Here in a semi-tropical climate of Arizona they had first of all to learn modern irrigation methods, to plant, cultivate and harvest the crop of sugar beets by machinery as well as to market the crop at a profit.
 All this had to be learned by trial and error, a costly method at best.
-Indeed, farmers of many years experience in that valley did not fare too, well with sugar beets either, so that many of them began to venture into other crops for more profitable undertaking.
+Indeed, farmers of many years experience in that valley did not fare too well with sugar beets either, so that many of them began to venture into other crops for more profitable undertaking.

 The improvement in their material conditions continued slowly but steadily.
 This allowed them to buy modest houses to shelter them against the extreme heat of the summer and the rains of the winter.
 At the same time they were becoming acclimatized to the country and its way of life.
 Their apparent contentment attracted other families from Los Angeles.